doubleaxe/linux-setups/imapsync/setup.md

 brew install pipx
 pipx install offlineimap

-Supports IDLE, can synchronize remote to local, but not the other way around.
+Supports IDLE, can synchronize remote to local, or two ways.
+Much more complex than isync.